Popular Accommodations in New York City

 FAQs: Vacation Rentals in New York City

-When it comes to looking for a vacation rental in New York City, the months when you will pay the most are, in order of highest to lowest, May, April and June, with average prices per night of $382.37, $357.29, and $350.33, respectively.
+When it comes to looking for a vacation rental in New York City, the months when it is most expensive are, in order of highest to lowest, December, April and May, with average prices per night of $359.28, $354.79, and $354.44, respectively.